shaikhsirajudin/Notes/Latest/Angular.md

 Some of the events are applicable for both component/directives while few are specific to components.
 •ngOnChanges: Responds when angular sets its data-bound property which receives the current and previous object values.

 •ngOnInit: Initializes the component/directive after first ngOnChange triggers.
 This is most frequently used method to retrieve the data for the template from a back-end service.

 •ngDoCheck: Detect and act upon changes occuring outside Angular context.
 It is called when every change detection run.

 •ngOnDestroy: Cleanup just before Angular destroys the directive/component.
 Unsubscribe observables and detach event handlers to avoid memory leaks.

 Component-specific hooks:
-•ngAfterContentInit: Component content has been initialized •ngAfterContentChecked: After Angular checks the bindings of the external content that it projected into its view.
+•ngAfterContentInit: Component content has been initialized

+•ngAfterContentChecked: After Angular checks the bindings of the external content that it projected into its view.

 •ngAfterViewInit: After Angular creates the component’s view.

 •ngAfterViewChecked: After Angular checks the bindings of the component’s view.

 # What are the advantages of using Angular 2 over Angular 1?
-1.Angular 2 is a platform not only a language:
+1. Angular 2 is a platform not only a language:
-2.Better Speed and Performance: No $Scope in Angular 2, AOT 3.Simpler Dependency Injection
+2. Better Speed and Performance: No $Scope in Angular 2, AOT
+3. Simpler Dependency Injection
-4.Modular, cross platform
+4. Modular, cross platform
-5.Benefits of ES6 and Typescript.
+5. Benefits of ES6 and Typescript.
-6.Flexible Routing with Lazy Loading Features
+6. Flexible Routing with Lazy Loading Features
-7.Easier to Learn
+7. Easier to Learn

 # How routing works in Angular 2.